-The structure plan is to be read in conjunction with the Urban Design Framework.
-All developments are required to comply with the Pakenham Major Activity Centre Urban Design Framework to ensure design is respectful of the existing neighbourhood character, heritage values and amenity.
+The structure plan is to be read in conjunction with the 'Pakenham Major Activity Centre Urban Design Framework Feb 2021', and 'Cardinia Council's Visioning Document for the Pakenham Level Crossing Removal Project 2021'.
+All developments should comply with the Pakenham Major Activity Centre Urban Design Framework Feb 2021 to ensure design is respectful of the existing or preferred neighbourhood character, heritage values and amenity.

-2. Background
+2 Background